netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   kubectl cluster-info

-The output below means you’ve successfully connected to the sandbox cluster:
+The output below means you've successfully connected to the sandbox cluster:

 .. code-block:: shell-session